AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 Let's start with a scenario where Susan is a software engineer working on a project.

 In our first scenario, Susan was behind on her work because of previous projects.
 There were some problems with a client, content was delivered late by a week, and so she's left with a tight deadline.
 Because of a tight deadline, Susan opts out to pull a couple of all nighters in order to quickly finish up her work by her deadline.
 Susan did not do her best job, people seldom do under tight deadlines and with little sleep.
-However, a lack of proper abstraction, properly DRY code, and tighter validation meant that she incurred **technical debt**.
+A lack of proper abstraction, properly DRY code, and tighter validation meant that she incurred **technical debt**.
 Basically, she created a quick solution to a problem but at the cost of the project's longevity.
 Over the next month, she refactored her code to use proper classes, eliminate redundant loops, and write tests.
 In this way, she paid her debt.

 Technical debt is basically a way to cut corners, or not properly implement a solution in order to save time.
 This is fine to do.
 However, if one continues this behavior, they can get to a place of **technical bankruptcy** where "quick solutions" lead to an ultimate death of a project where touching any part of the codebase while retaining all functionality is difficult.
 It's a place where a refactor is no longer possible.
 In this scenario, Susan was forced to introduce technical debt due to project management.